ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 In order to have topics in `Kafka` with more than `1` partition, we must create them manually and not wait for the connectors to create for us.
 So, for it:

-- Open a new terminal and make sure you are in `springboot-kafka-connect-streams` root folder
+- Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder

 - Run the script below
   ```